Blog

 The first 2 weeks are for data collection.
 Record current metrics: SoV, mention rate, position, sentiment.
 This is your baseline for measuring progress.

 Step 4.
-Use the Command Center for Prioritization
+Use the Command Center to Turn Data into Actions

-Monitoring data alone does not tell you what to tackle first.
-The GEO Scout Command Center solves this: AI analyzes all metrics, competitive gaps, and technical audit results, then generates a prioritized list of actions — from highest-impact to least urgent.
-Each action is tied to specific prompts and providers, allowing you to measure the effect of each step.
+The GEO Scout Command Center closes that gap: it takes all monitoring data across all 12 providers, cross-references competitive gaps and technical audit signals, and generates a prioritized action queue — ranked from highest expected impact to least urgent.
+Each recommendation is tied to specific prompts and providers so you can measure the effect of each step precisely.

-• Low mention rate at a specific provider — create content for its sources
+• Low mention rate at a specific provider — create content targeting its cited sources

-• Negative sentiment — work on reputation at specific platforms
+• Negative sentiment — address reputation signals at the platforms AI is drawing from

-• Low position with high mention rate — strengthen expert content and facts
+• Low position with high mention rate — strengthen expert depth and third-party references

 Step 5.
 Measure the Effect of Actions

-A closed-loop workflow is the foundation of effectiveness: monitoring records data, the Command Center turns it into a prioritized action plan, you execute the task, monitoring shows the result.
-Without this loop, it is impossible to link a specific action to a metric change.
+A closed-loop workflow is the foundation of effectiveness: monitoring records data across all 12 providers, the Command Center turns it into a prioritized action plan, you execute the task, monitoring shows the result.
+Without this loop — and without coverage of all the AI surfaces your customers actually use — it is impossible to link a specific action to a metric change.

 Checklist: AI Analytics for Marketers